william-c-fenton/CMSC-447-Voting-03/README.md

 Please be sure to have the software installed as outlined in requirements.txt, especially Python 3 and Django ver.
 3.2.8!

+To use the selenium tests, please use a Chrome webdriver, and keep it in the C:\ drive.

 The webpage was developed and run in PyCharm 2021.2.2 Professional Edition.
 Execution instructions are as follows: